alexanderpoliser/ephemeraldb/README.md

 - **Save bucket to file:**
   - Select option 4.
-  - Provide the bucket name and the desired filename (seting `.json` as the file format).
+  - Provide the bucket name and the desired filename (setting `.json` as the file format).
   - The bucket will be saved in the `data/` directory.

 - **Load bucket from file:**
   - Select option 5.
-  - Provide the bucket name and the filename (seting `.json` as the file format) to load from.
+  - Provide the bucket name and the filename (setting `.json` as the file format) to load from.

 ---